 Rip is capable of defending alot of SF's in the league.
 You can get AA 5 more mins/game if you play Rip at the sf spot, and sit (no J)Arvis Hayes, when he's off the mark.

+You are correct.
 AA can also defend the 3, though I think Rip would score okay when playing the 3, whereas AA would probably score less from the 3 than from the 2.

 Just got home.
 Glad to see AA did well again.
 I agree he needs 20 min at least.
 Didn't watch the game or read the posts yet, but how the hell did we win w/ Tay going 1 for 10, and Sheed 3-10?!

 We are deeper than they are, now, and we should get deeper later.
 Important minutes by Hunter and Afflalo as they exposed their point guard play.
 But again it was Maxiel's key boards that tilted the balance.
 Won' t get too high by this one but we should get better as the season goes on.

 Tay escaped major consequences for 1-10 by holding Pierce to 5-16.
 Sheed 3-10 was rough, but Rip was 8-11.